CAD-Recode: Reverse Engineering CAD Code from Point Clouds

-The ablation study in Section~5.1 demonstrates the effectiveness of our multi-candidate sampling strategy during inference.
-This approach generates multiple plausible solutions by sampling different input point clouds.
-Figure~\ref{fig:sampling} illustrates the qualitative results from different sampling instances.
+The ablation study in Section~5.1 of the main paper demonstrates the effectiveness of our test-time sampling strategy.
+This approach generates multiple plausible solutions by sampling different input point clouds. \Cref{fig:sampling} illustrates the qualitative results from different sampling instances.
 While \modelname~successfully captures the overall geometry across different samplings, fine-grained details may vary in reconstruction quality due to the relatively sparse point cloud input.
 However, this limitation can be effectively addressed by leveraging multiple sampling iterations to capture different aspects of the input geometry.